A model for a large investor trading at market indifference prices. II: Continuous-time case: Continuous-time strategies

-\begin{Remark} From now on, the term ``strategy'' will always be used in the sense of Definition~\ref{def:2}.
-Note that, at this point, it is still an open question whether a simple predictable process $Q$ is a (valid) strategy, as in Theorem~\ref{th:8} the uniqueness of $W$ and $X$, such that $A\set (W,X,Q)$ solves \eqref{eq:72}, was proved only in the class of \emph{simple} processes.
-The affirmative answer to this question will be given in Theorem~\ref{th:13} below, where, in addition to the standing Assumptions~\ref{as:1}, \ref{as:3}, and~\ref{as:4}, we shall also require Assumptions~\ref{as:2} and~\ref{as:5}. \end{Remark}
+\begin{Remark} From now on, the term ``strategy'' will always be used in the sense of Definition~\ref{def2}.
+Note that, at this point, it is still an open question whether a simple predictable process $Q$ is a (valid) strategy, as in Theorem~\ref{th3} the uniqueness of $W$ and $X$, such that $A\set(W,X,Q)$ solves (\ref{eq48}), was proved only in the class of \emph{simple} processes.
+The affirmative answer to this question will be given in Theorem~\ref{th8} below, where in addition to the standing Assumptions~\ref{as1}, \ref{as3} and~\ref{as4}, we shall also require Assumptions~\ref{as2} and~\ref{as5}. \end{Remark}

-The predictable processes $W$ and $X$ in Definition~\ref{def:2} will be called the \emph{Pareto weights} and \emph{cash balance} processes for the strategy $Q$.
-We remind the reader, that the bookkeeping in our model is done from the collective point of view of the market makers, see Remark~\ref{rem:1}.
+The predictable processes $W$ and $X$ in Definition~\ref{def2} will be called the \emph{Pareto weights} and \emph{cash balance} processes for the strategy $Q$.
+We remind the reader, that the bookkeeping in our model is done from the collective point of view of the market makers; see Remark~\ref{rem1}.
 In other words, for a strategy $Q$, the number of shares and the amount of cash \emph{owned by the large investor} at time $t$ are given by $-Q_t$ and $-X_t$.

-Accounting for~\eqref{eq:35} we call
+Accounting for~(\ref{eq39}), we call

-the process of \emph{indirect utilities} for the market makers.
-Observe that, as $U<0$ and $U-U_0$ is a stochastic integral with respect to a Brownian motion, $U$ is a local martingale and a (global) submartingale.
-From Corollary~\ref{cor:2} we obtain the following expressions for $W$ and $X$ in terms of $U$ and $Q$:
+the process of \emph{expected utilities} for the market makers.
+Observe that, as $U<0$ and $U-U_0$ is a stochastic integral with respect to a Brownian motion, $U$ is a local martingale and a (global) sub-martingale.
+The invertibility relations~(\ref{eq36}) and (\ref{eq37}) imply the following expressions for $W$ and $X$ in terms of $U$ and $Q$:

 We also call